Capital (radio network): Capital

 Capital Cymru retained its own local breakfast and weekend shows due to separate Welsh-language obligations.
 In May 2019, the station dropped all networked output and introduced a full schedule of local programming, including additional Welsh-language shows.
 Capital Cymru also retains the network's branding and much of its CHR music playlist.

 Local Drivetime shows were retained, but some are now shared between stations.
 Local news, traffic updates and advertising is retained across all licence areas.

 In September 2019, Quidem, the owners of six local radio stations in the English Midlands, announced it had entered a brand licensing agreement with Global, citing financial losses.
 Two months later, following Ofcom permission to change the stations' formats, it was confirmed they would merge and join the Capital network on 2 December 2019.
 Quidem continued to own Capital Mid-Counties as a franchise until August 2021 when Global took ownership, although Communicorp continues to own their franchises.

 On 2 November 2022, Capital rebranded their stations to no longer use the word "FM" in their names; FM had already been removed from their on-air branding.
 The station logos with the Capital FM name and the station's frequency range were replaced with a blue and orange single-word logo, and Capital Xtra's branding had a colour change.

+In April 2023, it was announced Capital Scotland (owned by Communicorp) would reintroduce local breakfast, daytime and weekend programming from 2 May 2023, as part of a major expansion of Global's Scottish radio operations.

+Capital stations in England ended local and regional programming on 21 February 2025.
+Scotland and Wales retained their respective local programming.

 List of Capital stations

-As of 2 December 2019, Capital's regional network consists of twelve stations.
+As of 2 December 2019, Capital's regional network consisted of twelve stations.